 “We see people trying moving too quickly when they attend a RV show,” says John Toffler, the editor of RV Reviews, a division of JR consumer, which annually publishes a series of buying guides to educate consumers in their purchasing decisions.
 “You need to think a little more about what you want before you buy one.”

 There are many reasons why you shouldn’t miss the winter RV shows.
 But at any given event when shopping the RV shows, the number of models can be mind boggling.
 So, the best why of action before visiting an event (and trekking miles through the endless rows of rigs) is to narrow your choices.

-This can be done in many ways.
-First, establish the type of lifestyle you want to enjoy on the road.
-Then decide how a towable or a motorized RV can meet that lifestyle.
+This can be done many ways.
+First, establish the type of lifestyle you want on the road.
+Then decide how a towable or motorized RV can meet that lifestyle.
 Next, determine length and/or size.
-It’s also wise to find a manufacturer that has an ideal mix of quality, price and reputation in preparation for shopping the RV shows.
+It’s also wise to find a manufacturer that has an ideal mix of quality, price, and reputation in preparation for shopping at RV shows.